alexvking/Learning-Language-Classifier/readme.md

 came from an assignment from Norman Ramsey's COMP 50 class at Tufts University in Fall 2013.

-Trigrams allow for more granular recognition of roots, prefixes, suffixes, and generally discipline-specific terminology.
-Because of this, classify is able to notice patterns and trends and make a guess to what discipline a paper is written in.
+Trigrams allow for granular recognition of roots, prefixes, suffixes, and generally discipline-specific terminology.
+Because of this, classify is able to notice patterns and trends and, in addition to being a reliable language recognizer, can make a good guess at the academic subject of English input.

 MODIFYING AND EXTENDING THE REFERENCE SYSTEM
 --------------------------------------------

-classify's quality is only limited by its training corpus.
+classify's quality is limited only by its training corpus.
 A larger variety of documents will lead to more accurate classifications.
 A mode can be added or changed by adding directories and files in the following format: